 - Applications must be submitted by exchange alumni.
 Not-for-profit, non-governmental organizations, think tanks, and academic institutions are not eligible to apply in the name of the organization but can serve as partners for implementing project activities.

-Inclusion of cost share is not a requirement for this opportunity.
+Inclusion of cost share is not a requirement of this opportunity, but is strongly encouraged.

 If the grant will be processed with an individual, that individual is not required to have a DUNS number or be registered in SAM.gov.
 However, should the grant be processed with an organization that is a partner in the project, that organization must have a unique entity identifier (Data Universal Numbering System/DUNS number from Dun & Bradstreet), as well as a valid registration on www.SAM.gov.
 Organizations must have a commitment to equal opportunity employment practices and to non-discrimination practices with regard to beneficiaries, without regard to race, religion, ethnicity, gender, sexual orientation, or political affiliation.

-Applications and budgets must be submitted using the official AEIF 2021 proposal and budget forms.
+Applications and budgets must be submitted using the official AEIF 2022 application and budget forms.